e-schuh/LoCoBench/README.md

 ## Results analysis

-### Quantitative (numerical)
+### Quantitative

-After generating embeddings and/or running attention analyses, you can compute numerical metrics without plotting using helpers in `src/locobench/analysis/numerical_analysis.py`.
+After generating embeddings (Exp1 and Exp2), you can compute quantitative metrics using helpers in `src/locobench/analysis/numerical_analysis.py`.
+The notebook `notebooks/02_quant_results.ipynb` provides a worked example.
+Below is a summary of the steps involved.

 Step 1: Gather result paths for a model using the helper `categorize_paths_by_root`.